 However, bedrooms that are usually only used at night and for varying lengths of time, look their best when lit with low light.
 So, while you may install the typical three types of artificial lighting – ambient, task and accent – you may rarely use all three at once, unlike in a living room, for example.

-‘The best way to create an atmospheric lighting scheme in a bedroom is to use layers of lights,’ says Diane Simpson, lighting buyer at John Lewis.
+‘The best way to create an atmospheric lighting scheme in a bedroom is to use layers of lights,’ says lighting buyer Diane Simpson.
 ‘I tend to start with the ceiling and will choose a statement piece.
 Matching fittings create a more symmetrical look but think about what you use your bedside lighting for before you choose.’

 Keep scrolling for the best bedroom lighting ideas around – and for tips on planning bedroom lighting below.

 Plan bedroom lighting ideas around how you use the room